Family Wellness Romance Navutu

 Practice yoga in Siem Reap’s best yoga destination at Navutu Dreams Resort and Wellness Retreat with two fully equipped yoga shalas, surrounded by lush tropical gardens just a few minutes away from Angkor Wat.
 Relax and reconnect with yourself in Siem Reap’s only wellness resort offering our guests and non-guests two daily classes.

-$8 per class or become a Navutu Tribe by purchasing our $80 for 20 classes or $110 Monthly Unlimited Pass.
+$8 per class or purchase our $50 pass for 10 classes or $110 Monthly Unlimited Pass.
 Changes in the schedule may occur.
-Please inquire by email.
+Please check our Facebook Page.

-Navutu Tribe includes one month of unlimited access to our daily group yoga classes and three swimming pools.
-Tribe members also benefit from a 20% discount at our Spa and 10% discount on food and drinks.
+Our Monthly Unlimited Pass includes one month of unlimited access to our daily group yoga classes and three swimming pools.
+Members also benefit from a 20% discount at our Spa and 10% discount on food and drinks.

 All classes are 60mins except our *Workshop on Saturday is two hours.
 Workshop will focus on specific practice – check our Facebook Samadhi Yogashala & Wellness Center by Navutu Dreams or Instagram @samadhiyogashalanavutu

 Private classes for yoga, Bodywork, Breathwork or meditation or holistic treatments are readily available within the resort’s yoga shala.
 Pranayama meditation or yoga at sunrise in an Angkorian temple or in a beautiful pagoda may also be arranged with prior reservations.
 Please email firstname.lastname@example.org for further inquiries.
 For tailor-made experiences or proposals for corporate wellness activities, please contact email@example.com.